OCA/timesheet/project_timesheet_holidays_editable/README.rst

 =====

-Once installed, it adds a configuration option to define the editability level of timesheets generated from each Time Off Type.
+Once installed, it adds a configuration option to define the editability level of timesheets generated from time off requests at the company level.

 Configuration

 After installing the module, follow these steps:

-1. Go to Time Off (hr_holidays)
-2. Navigate to Configuration → Time Off Types
+1. Go to Settings (or navigate to Configuration → Settings within the Timesheets or Time Off apps).
-3. Select the desired Time Off Type
+2. Locate the Time Off section (where timesheet generation for leaves is configured).
-4. Make sure the option “Generate Timesheets” (timesheet_generate) is enabled (This configuration menu is only visible if timesheet generation is enabled).
+3. Make sure an Internal Project (``internal_project_id``) is set.
+(The editability configuration menu is only visible if a global internal project is defined for the company).
-5. Configure the Timesheet Restriction Level
+4. Configure the Timesheet Edit Level.

 Timesheet Restriction Levels

-Each Time Off Type can define how restrictive the generated timesheets
+You can define how restrictive the generated timesheets are for the
-are:
+company:

 1. None